 By ferry to Oban then onwards

-Prices are based on 2 people sharing, for 7 nights on a bed & breakfast basis and include ferry travel for car and passengers throughout.
+Prices are based on two people sharing a double or twin room for seven nights on a bed & breakfast basis and include ferry travel for car and passengers throughout.
 The order of the holiday may be reversed due to availability.

 All itineraries and room types are presented subject to availability at specific hotels.

 You are requesting availability for

 This holiday can be arranged from late March to the end of October.
 You can start on a Friday to Gigha, or, in reverse order, on a Sunday afternoon to Colonsay.